Tallinn in 1 Day

 Tallinn Town Wall

-We have purchased the makings of a picnic, which we intended to eat in a park next to the wall.
+We have purchased picnic supplies, which we intended to eat in a park next to the wall at Towers’ Square.
 This doesn’t get off to a good start when the old man settles down to eat at what looks like a picnic bench, but is apparently an art installation!
-After a bit of searching, we find a legitimate picnic bench for our al fresco lunch.
+After some searching, we find a legitimate picnic bench for our al fresco lunch.

 Not a Picnic Bench